 One challenge of using flow cytometry for MRD detection or standard disease-tracking is working around the effects of newer targeted treatments.
-For example, if a patient is treated with an anti-CD30 antibody, the CD30-expressing cells may no longer be present following treatment.
+For example, if a patient is treated with an anti-CD20 antibody (a common target in B-cell malignancies), the malignant CD20-expressing cells may no longer express the antigen following treatment.
 The diseased cell population shifts in their marker expression profile, requiring new antibodies against new markers for the cells’ detection.

-“When clinicians treat a multiple myeloma patient with an anti-CD38 therapy, for example, that results in loss and masking of that CD38 antigen,” Dr. Jaye explained.
-“So, when we analyze a post-therapy biopsy, we will no longer have CD38 in our toolbox to recognize the malignant cells.”
+“When clinicians treat a multiple myeloma patient with an anti-CD38 therapy, for example, that results in loss or masking of the CD38 antigen,” Dr. Jaye explained.
+“So, when we analyze a post-therapy biopsy, we will no longer have CD38 in our toolbox to recognize the malignant cells by flow cytometry.”
 Scientists and pathologists now are trying to find the right combination of novel markers for post-treatment flow cytometry analyses.

 - Moldovan A. Photo-electric technique for the counting of microscopical cells.
 Science.
 1934;80:188-9.

 - Smithsonian National Museum of American History.
 Coulter Counter-Model A. Accessed October 31, 2018, from http://americanhistory.si.edu/collections/search/object/nmah_1200679.